The “Big H” – History of the

-At that time the manufacturing plants for Union Special Machine Company were located in Germany, and the office and main manufacturing were in Chicago.
+At that time Union Special Machine Company had its main office and manufacturing in Chicago as well as a manufacturing facility in Germany.
 The Fencil plant covered 44,000 square feet, with additional land available for future expansion, and was purchased less than two years after the addition of three new manufacturing floors to the company’s main factory in Chicago.
 This step was taken to meet the continuing high demand for modern sewing equipment.

 The Huntley Plant started production on May 3, 1948.
 It soon became a full production facility and performed all aspects of machining and painting of parts.
-At this time, the plant also did some assembly of the sewing machines.
+The plant also did some assembly of the sewing machines.

-The Machining of parts was performed on the latest 1940′s state of the art machining equipment such as the drill press, milling machine, Natco multi-spindle drilling machines, surface grinders and a lot of hand work.
+The machining of parts was performed on the latest 1940’s state of the art machining equipment such as the drill press, milling machine, Natco multi-spindle drilling machines, and surface grinders.
 The turning work was performed on hand or automatic screw machine lathes.

 1950’s – Four building additions were made at Huntley.
 The plant now totaled over 165,000 square feet of manufacturing space.
 All assembly lines had moved from Chicago and were now part of the Huntley plant.